 |What else could you want to know?|

-If you have any questions about our pendant and ring manufacturing process, just call out toll free number and we will be happy to help!
+If you have any questions about our pendant and ring manufacturing process, just call our toll free number and we will be happy to help!

 Use your old gold to create a new badge!

 We can use scrap gold you no longer wear (necklaces, earrings, rings etc.) to melt and create your badge or custom made ring.
-Just mail us the gold via USPS insured for the approx value and with delivery confirmation.
-We will only charge you "cast charge" that includes the wax cutting, casting and refining, polishing and bail. (see our badge process page)
+Just mail us the gold via USPS insured for the approximate value and with delivery confirmation.
+We will only charge you a "cast charge" that includes the wax cutting, casting and refining, polishing and bail.

 In order to use your gold, we need the correct karat to match your badge order and a base cast weight total.
 (Usually 8-10 grams for an average 1" badge.)
 There will also be an additional gold charge if needed.